In partnership with the National Endowment for the Arts, we welcome you to the

 Colorado Resiliency Arts Lab (CORAL)

-In the United States, over 1 million critical care healthcare professionals treat of our most seriously ill patients.
+In the United States, over 1 million critical care healthcare professionals treat our most seriously ill patients.
 As a result of their stressful work environment, these healthcare professionals often experience symptoms of anxiety, depression, post-traumatic stress disorder, and burnout syndrome.
 More than ever, providers are looking for tools to help them draw on their resilience and cope with work's stressors.

 National Endowment for the Arts (NEA) Research Lab